lachlanpatterson/VBA-content/VBA/Excel-VBA/articles/connections-add-method-excel.md

 # Connections.Add Method (Excel)

-Adds a new connction to the workbook.
+Adds a new connection to the workbook.

 ## Syntax